luisitinrodriguez2001-cloud/Finance/README.md

 The repository previously included an AI chat demo, but that feature has been removed.

+The Data tab can load World Bank indicators and Yahoo Finance stock quotes without any API keys.

 ## Development

 Install dependencies and run the server: